 Previous exploration on Beaver Rim, including as recently as 2012 by Strathmore Minerals Corp., discovered MULTIPLE ZONES of uranium mineralization on several of the claims acquired under this purchase agreement.
 Historical and recent reports suggest 50-100 million pounds of uranium resources remain in the Gas Hills, with significant discovery potential in the less explored areas to the south, right in the Beaver Rim area where Strathmore Plus is located.

 It is still very early days for Strathmore Plus Uranium.
 The company ticks all the right boxes for investors in terms of asset quality, management team, and share structure and with such a low float and market cap of only $16 million, it provides a huge opportunity for both short-term traders and long-term uranium investors to capitalize on the inevitable rise in uranium prices.
-It will not take much to move the needle here, especially once the remainder of the loose paper from the last financing round is chewed through.
-Once that happens, I expect the stock to resume its upwards trend.
+In addition, the company's highly anticipated upcoming summer drill program could act as a major catalyst for another explosive upward move in the share price.